floriaaan/goodfood/services/product/README.md

     - `DeleteProduct`: Deletes a product by its ID.
     - `GetProductList`: Retrieves all product.
     - `GetProductTypeList`: Retrieves all product type.
+    - `UploadImage` : Return url for an image in base64 format.

 ## Requirements